dpsimpson/dpsimpson.github.io/index.md

 ---
 layout: frontpage
 title: Daniel Simpson
-description: Daniel Simpson is the Director of Analytics Outreach  and a Professor in the Department of Econometrics and Business Statistics at Monash University, Melbourne.
+description: Daniel Simpson is the Director of Analytics Engagement  and a Professor in the Department of Econometrics and Business Statistics at Monash University, Melbourne.
 keywords: Bayesian modelling, Spatial statistics, Prior distributions, Computational statistics, Applied Statistics
 ---